AstarNetwork/astar-docs/README.md

 Go to the [Issues tab](https://github.com/AstarNetwork/astar-docs/issues/new/choose) and select **New Integration or Tooling Request**.
 You will be asked to provide:

 * Project name and category
-* Live deployment URL on Astar EVM
+* Live deployment or service URL on Astar Network
 * Official website and GitHub repository (if open source)
 * The section of the docs where your content belongs
 * A factual description of what the project does and why it belongs here